RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### node_type

-    - is_required: True
+    - **description**: The name of the node type to filter by.

-    - examples: ['chemical_substance', 'disease']
+    - Acceptable input types: string.

-    - type: string
+    - This is a required parameter and must be included.

-    - description: The name of the node type to filter by.
+    - chemical_substance and disease are examples of valid inputs.

-    - default: None
+    - If not specified the default input will be None.

 |||
 |-----|-----|